bitblit/Pingda/README.md

-# Pingda
+# Pingda : Lambda Function for Pinging URLs

-A lambda function for pinging servers and alerting on failure
+This is a simplistic monitor for pinging a url and then alerting on failure.